deshwalmahesh/NSE-Stock-Scanner/README.md

 3. Pick and Scan all the stocks based on your budget, loss threshold, profit apetite, `K` Moving Average etc

-**Note**: I started out as an enthusiast for this concept of `44 SMA` style but backtested it using my own written code and found out that it gives you around `40-45%` Hit-Lose %.
+**Note**: I started out as an enthusiast for this concept of `44 SMA` style but backtested it using my own written code and found out that it gives you around `40-45%` Hit-Loss %.
 So?
 Learn More.

 [See this video to know what is mimicks](https://youtu.be/dFibByGQWak?t=3747).
 All it does is to save your time rather when you have to go through 1800 stocks to pick.
 You can click and scan the stocks of your moving average.
 It does not support `Short Selling` but can be implementd by changing the code easily.

 **This is not a trading Bot or software** but a mere tool to see the live charts, candlesticks for the stocks of your choice. **All it does is tell you all the available stocks** which are closest to and are on the upper side of 44 Moving Average.

 For more info on [44 Moving Average and Swing Trading, see this Most Popular videos of this channel](https://www.youtube.com/c/SIDDHARTHBHANUSHALI/videos?view=0&sort=p&shelf_id=0)